strongbyson/Quant-Projects/README.md

 The goal is to simulate trading decisions based on VIX thresholds, track the total trading capital, and calculate profits over time.
 The project includes a sample dataset (`Trade Data.csv`) with VIX and UVXY prices, but users can replace it with their own data.

+## Note - Data manipulation of VIX and UVXY in MS Excel using INDEX function.
+This trading strategy is suitable on tick data type of VIX and UVXY.
+Since tick based data wasnt available for free on the web, The daily OHLC data was obtained from Investing.com and converted into tick data.
+Rather than considering daily close prices, using 4 ticks (OHLC) gives more movement in the price and hence more trading opportunities.
+Hence, using below assumptions, OHLC was converted into "4 ticks a day" data.
+Its important to derive where did the price move after OPEN every single day.
+Whether it went towards HIGH or LOW, before finishing the day at CLOSE.
+a.
+If CLOSE is higher than OPEN, price hit LOW before hitting HIGH for the day.
+Because CLOSE is more likely to be near HIGH for the day.
+b.
+If CLOSE is lower than OPEN, price hit HIGH before hitting LOW for the day.
+Becase CLOSE is more likely to be near LOW for the day

 ## Trading Strategy Rules
 The trading strategy follows these rules:
 1. **Initialization**: